-The pendulum will swing, my Brothers; there

-will be a renewed interest in a quality organization based upon our philosophical principles.
+The pendulum will swing, my Brothers; there will be a renewed interest in a quality organization based upon our philosophical principles.
 But, will Freemasonry as a quality organization be there to accept those interested?
 I quote from Rejections on Masonic Values.
 "If we shall not be careful in the admission of candidates and improve the procedure of admission, we are then starting the composition of a funeral hymn for the death of our noble institution.
 As Freemasons, we should not allow this to happen.
 If and when we do, we are doomed for we have just hammered the last nail in the sarcophagus of Freemasonry."
 In this, I agree wholeheartedly with the author.

-A few years ago the Dallas Morning News had an article written by historian A. C. Greene regarding the Craft.
+A few years ago the Dallas Morning News had an article written by historian A. C Creen regarding the Craft.
 In it he said, "There used to be a time when it meant something to be a Mason, it showed a level of class."
-Historians are finally writing about Freemasonry, but they are writing about the quality of the organization not the quantity.
+Historians are finally writing about Freemasonry, but they are

+"Without quality men there can be no quality organization.
+Quality will attract quality, and quality will ensure survival.
+We must always remember that Freemasonry was never meant to be an organization for every man.
+We cannot hope to grow or even remain the same by lowering our standards. writing about the quality of the organization not the quantity.
 Freemasonry for generations has been known by those outside of it for its constancy of purpose and as A. C. Green said, "A level of class."
 We the leaders of the present have made us as we are perceived by the public today.
 We are the internal variable of the Craft.
 Freemasonry, my Brothers, is more than a name.
 It is an ideal.
 So what are we trying to save the name or the ideal?